Covid 19 coronavirus: Prime Minister Jacinda Ardern on travel bubble, virus response ahead of election

 She wouldn't rule out campaigning on another top tax bracket.

-Ardern said she took nothing for granted heading into the election when asked if she thought she had the election "in the bag".
+Ardern said she took nothing for granted heading into the election, when asked if she thought she had the election "in the bag".

 "We will campaign hard every single day, we will assume nothing."